 The technology inside the CHG90 uses quantum dots to deliver great contrast, a wide color gamut, and solid color accuracy.
 Its image quality isn’t as sharp as others, which is the CHG90’s main weakness.
 However, its quoted brightness is 350cd/m2.
 VESA recently certified it as the first DisplayHDR 600 monitor.
 The panel even has FreeSync support, and refreshes at 144Hz, so its good for fast-paced games.

-Though it MSRPs at $1,500, recent sales have dropped the CHG90 to $1,000.
-That’s still a lot of money, but given its incredible size, it’s reasonably priced.
+Though its MSRP is rather high, recent sales have dropped the CHG90 to a much lower price point.
+It’s still a lot of money, but given its incredible size, it’s now reasonably priced.
 If you want a huge, HDR-compatible screen, this is the one to buy.
 If your budget doesn’t quite stretch that far but you still want the Samsung quality for your HDR display, there’s also the equally great CHG70 that’s worth considering.

 Read our full Samsung CHG90 review here.